 Through careful planning and preparation we therefore aim to ensure that throughout the school children are given opportunities for:

 - individual, group and whole class discussions and activities

 - a range of methods of calculating eg. mental, pencil and paper and using a calculator

 - working with computers as a mathematical tool

 It is important that the children have concrete and pictoral experiences to support them in developing a deep understanding and a mastery of maths.

-At Garswood, were possible, science is taught interactively and hands on so children can physically observe and record the changes taking place.
+At Garswood, science is often taught interactively and 'hands on' so children can observe and record processes and seechanges taking place.